このページの本文へ

 2. Appointment and Nomination Procedures

-The Company maintains a voluntary four-person Nomination and Remuneration Committee comprising the president, one director, and two independent outside directors.
+The Company maintains a voluntary five-person Nomination and Remuneration Committee comprising the president, one director, and three independent outside directors.

 To nominate director or Audit & Supervisory Board member candidates and appoint vice presidents (including successors and candidates for president and representative director), the president and representative director first nominates candidates from among those fulfilling requirements.
 The nomination is submitted at a meeting of the Board of Directors after the Nomination and Remuneration Committee confirms that it is fair and appropriate.